Upton Stout: College career

 Stout became a starter midseason during his freshman year at North Texas in 2020, posting 11 tackles in his first start.
 He appeared in eight games during the 2020 season and posted 35 total tackles.

-He then appeared in four games in the 2021 season, totaling six tackles, before redshirting and entering the NCAA transfer portal, eventually committing to the Western Kentucky Hilltoppers.
+Stout then appeared in four games in the 2021 season, totaling six tackles, before redshirting and entering the NCAA transfer portal, eventually committing to the Western Kentucky Hilltoppers.

 Stout recorded an interception returned for a touchdown in his Western Kentucky debut and ended up starting 11 games during the 2022 season, posting 44 tackles, sixth on the team, and four interceptions, tied for first on the team.

-He missed five games due to injury in 2023, ending the season with 29 tackles, eight pass breakups and an interception returned for a touchdown.
+Stout missed five games due to injury in 2023, ending the season with 29 tackles, eight pass breakups and an interception returned for a touchdown.
 He entered the NCAA transfer portal after the season but later chose to return to the Hilltoppers for the 2024 season.

-In 2024, he was named first-team All-Conference USA after totaling 52 tackles, 7.5 tackles-for-loss (TFLs), an interception and a sack.
+In 2024, Stout was named first-team All-Conference USA after totaling 52 tackles, 7.5 tackles-for-loss (TFLs), an interception and a sack.
 He declared for the 2025 NFL draft and was invited to the Senior Bowl.

 Professional career

-Stout was selected in the third round (100th pick) by the San Francisco 49ers in the 2025 NFL draft.
+Stout was selected in the third round (100th overall) by the San Francisco 49ers in the 2025 NFL draft.